JamieHeather/stitchr/README.md

 ### Generating new IMGT input files

 IMGT does get updated on a schedule that doesn't necessarily link to this repo's update schedule, so you may wish to occasionally update the raw TCR gene data used by `stitchr`.
+We recommend that you update the germline TCR data for `stitchr` at the same time you update the database used in whatever TCR gene annotation software you use.

 In order to update the input IMGT data for a given species, say humans, you can follow these steps: